Animal Friends Alliance Celebrates 1,000 Dog Adoptions This Year

 “In a year when good news feels hard to come by, we’re overjoyed to share the victory of our record-breaking 1,000th dog adoption,” said Sarah Swanty, executive director of Animal Friends Alliance.

-Animal Friends Alliance implemented new safety procedures as a result of the COVID-19 pandemic while continuing to take in homeless animals from Northern Colorado and beyond.
-All services including cat and dog adoptions have been conducted by appointment only since March.
+Animal Friends Alliance implemented new safety procedures due to the COVID-19 pandemic while continuing to take in homeless animals from Northern Colorado and beyond.
+All services, including cat and dog adoptions, have been conducted by appointment only since March.

 “We are so proud that despite all the challenges we’ve faced this year, Animal Friends Alliance continues to find new ways to connect more homeless animals with loving families and to provide vital support to keep pets in their homes,” Sarah said.